Ph.D., University of California, Berkeley

 In 2005, Professor Lave left the public defender's office to start a doctoral program in Jurisprudence and Social Policy – an interdisciplinary law and society program – at the University of California, Berkeley.
 While there, she was a graduate student fellow at the Kadish Center for Morality, Law and Public Affairs.
 Her dissertation is entitled "Constructing and Controlling the Sexually Violent Predator: An American Obsession."

 Lave teaches criminal law, criminal procedure, criminal procedure adjudication, and evidence.
 She cares deeply about teaching and mentoring students.
 She is the 2018 recipient of the Hausler Golden Apple Award, given to the faculty member contributing the most to the student body both academically and through her extracurricular activities.
 In 2016, she received the Mary E. Doyle Leadership award from Miami Law Women, the law student division of the Florida Association for Women Lawyers.

 Professor Lave’s primary areas of research are campus sexual misconduct, the punishment and control of sex offenders, and more recently, policing.
 She has published over twenty-three academic articles or book chapters, of which five are co-authored.
-She has also published three opinion pieces in the Huffington Post.
+She has published opinion pieces in the Chronicle of Higher Education, Persuasion, and the Huffington Post.
 Lave has been a peer reviewer for a number of journals including the Journal of Empirical Legal Studies, Law and Society Review, Law and Social Inquiry, and the Yale Law Journal.

 Lave is currently under contract with Cambridge University Press to write a book on Title IX adjudication of campus sexual misconduct.
 She was the Reporter for the American Bar Association Criminal Justice Section (ABACJS) Task Force on Campus Due Process and Victim Protections.
-In June 2017, the Task Force reached consensus on a broad set of recommendations that were unanimously endorsed for publication by the ABACJS.
-Lave has presented her work on campus sexual assault at several conferences, and she co-sponsored a 2016 AALS Hot Button panel, “Grappling with Campus Rape”, which the Weekly Standard described as “A real dialogue for a change.”
-Professor Lave has also been an advisor to several University of Miami students in Title IX adjudications.
+In June 2017, the Task Force reached consensus on a broad set of recommendations that were unanimously endorsed for publication by the ABACJS. has presented her work on campus sexual assault at several conferences, and she co-sponsored a 2016 AALS Hot Button panel, “Grappling with Campus Rape”, which the Weekly Standard described as “A real dialogue for a change.”
+Professor has also been an advisor to several University of Miami students in Title IX adjudications.